polestar/nextjs-cdk/README.md

 ![architecture](./img/nextjs-cdk.png)

-Three Cache Behaviours are created in CloudFront.
+Three Cache Behaviors are created in CloudFront.

 The `/*` is associated to a API Gateway (REST API) which routes the request either to the default or image lambda.